-Income from SSAT was \$56.3 million for the year ended December 31, 2021, compared to \$26.3 million in the prior year.
-The increase in income from SSAT was primarily due to higher operating profits generated by SSAT during the year ended December 31, 2021, compared to the prior year.
-Cash distributions from SSAT were \$46.9 million for the year ended December 31, 2021, compared to \$55.4 million in the prior year.
-Cash distributions from SSAT are dependent on the level of cash available for distribution after operational and capital needs of SSAT.
-Changes in accounts receivable were primarily due to increased levels of revenue and the timing of collections associated with those receivables.
-Changes in prepaid expenses and other assets were primarily due to increased prepaid fuel and other operating related costs, primarily due to increased levels of operations, and prepaid income taxes primarily due to increased levels of earnings for the year ended December 31, 2021, compared to the prior year.
-Changes in accounts payable, accruals and other liabilities were primarily due to the increased level of operating costs and the timing of payments associated with those liabilities.
-Changes in operating lease liabilities were primarily due to new operating lease additions partially offset by operating lease terminations during the year ended December 31, 2021.
-Deferred dry-docking payments were \$36.3 million for the year ended December 31, 2021, compared to \$16.8 million in the prior year.
-The increase in deferred dry-docking payments was due to an increase in vessel dry-dock related activities during the year ended December 31, 2021, compared to the prior year.
+Income from SSAT was \$83.1 million for the year ended December 31, 2022, compared to \$56.3 million in the prior year.
+The increase in income from SSAT was primarily due to higher operating profits generated by SSAT during the year ended December 31, 2022, compared to the prior year.
+Cash distributions from SSAT were \$47.3 million for the year ended December 31, 2022, compared to \$46.9 million in the prior year.
+Cash distributions from SSAT are dependent on the level of cash available for distribution after SSAT's operational and capital needs.
+Changes in accounts receivable were primarily due to lower accounts receivables outstanding at the end of December 31, 2022, due to lower revenue at the end of the year as compared to prior year, and the timing of collections associated with those receivables.
+Changes in prepaid expenses and other assets were primarily due to increased prepaid fuel, insurance and other operating related costs, primarily due to an increase in the cost for such expenses, and prepaid income taxes primarily due to the use of the CCF fund during the year ended December 31, 2022, compared to the prior year.
+Changes in accounts payable, accruals and other liabilities were primarily due to a decrease in operating activity resulting in a reduction of operating costs and the timing of payments associated with those liabilities.
+Changes in operating lease liabilities were primarily due to new operating lease additions partially offset by operating leases that expired during the year ended December 31, 2022.
+Deferred dry-docking payments were \$25.7 million for the year ended December 31, 2022, compared to \$36.3 million in the prior year.
+The decrease in deferred dry-docking payments was due to a decrease in vessel dry-dock related activities during the year ended December 31, 2022, compared to the prior year.

-(2) Changes in Net Cash Used in Investing Activities: Changes in net cash used in investing activities for the years ended December 31, 2021, 2020 and 2019 were as follows:
+(2) Changes in Net Cash Used in Investing Activities: Changes in net cash used in investing activities for the years ended December 31, 2022, 2021 and 2020 were as follows:

 Change

-(In millions) 2021-2020 2020-2019
+(In millions) 2022-2021 2021-2020

-Cash deposits into CCF \$ 101.2 \$ (36.2)
+Cash deposits into CCF \$ (551.6) \$ 101.2

-Withdrawals from CCF (101.2) 36.2
+Withdrawals from CCF 33.4 (101.2)

-Other capital expenditures (205.9) (13.3)
+Capitalized vessel construction expenditures (47.5) 72.9

-Capitalized vessel construction expenditures 72.9 131.3
+Other capital expenditures 163.5 (205.9)

-Proceeds from disposal of property and equipment, net (13.4) 11.9
+Proceeds from disposal of property and equipment, net, and other (3.7) (13.4)

-Total \$ (146.4) \$ 129.9
+Total \$ (405.9) \$ (146.4)

-Capitalized vessel construction expenditures was \$14.9 million for the year ended December 31, 2021, compared to \$87.8 million in the prior year.
-The decrease in capitalized vessel construction expenditures (including cash deposited into the CCF less cash withdrawals from the CCF which are used for vessel construction related payments) was due to the completion of the Company's fleet renewal program in 2020.
-Capitalized vessel construction expenditures incurred in 2021 related to the construction of a new flat-deck barge.
-Other capital expenditures (excluding capitalized vessel construction expenditures) was \$310.4 million for the year ended December 31, 2021, compared to \$104.5 million for the prior year.
-During the year ended December 31, 2021, the Company increased its purchases of containers, chassis and other terminal equipment, as compared to the prior year period, primarily driven by the increased level of operating activities.
-The increase in other capital expenditures was also due to the repurchase of Maunalei for \$95.8 million, repurchase of other leased equipment, installation of scrubbers on certain vessels, and the timing of certain capital project activities during 2021 as compared to 2020.
-The decrease in proceeds from the disposal of property and equipment was primarily due to the sale and leaseback of chassis and container equipment for net proceeds of \$14.3 million during the year ended December 31, 2020.
-There were no sale and leaseback transactions during the year ended December 31, 2021.
+Capitalized vessel construction expenditures was \$62.4 million for the year ended December 31, 2022, compared to \$14.9 million in the prior year.
+The increase in capitalized vessel construction expenditures (including cash and interest deposited into the CCF less cash withdrawals from the CCF which are used for vessel construction related payments) was due to the commencement of the Company's new fleet renewal program in 2022.
+Capitalized vessel construction expenditures incurred in 2022 related to milestone payments on the construction of three new vessels and the construction of a new flat-deck barge.
+Other capital expenditures (excluding capitalized vessel construction expenditures) was \$146.9 million for the year ended December 31, 2022, compared to \$310.4 million for the prior year.
+Other capital expenditures during the year ended December 31, 2021 included the purchase of additional containers, chassis and other terminal equipment to support the increase in the Company's operational activities, and the repurchase of Maunalei vessel for \$95.8 million.

-(3) Changes in Net Cash (Used in) Provided by Financing Activities: Changes in net cash (used in) provided by financing activities for the years ended December 31, 2021, 2020 and 2019 were as follows:
+(3) Changes in Net Cash Used in Financing Activities: Changes in net cash used in financing activities for the years ended December 31, 2022, 2021 and 2020 were as follows: